governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-layers.md

 slug: /knowledgeontology/model/layers
 ---

-This page should explain how the knowledge domain can be understood in layers, and how those layers help move from broad understanding into explicit ontology and implementation.
+This page explains how the knowledge domain can be understood in layers, and how those layers help move from broad understanding into explicit ontology and implementation.
+It is not just a layering diagram.
+It is a way of showing how meaning becomes progressively structured, represented, and operationalised without losing its connection to ontology.

+So the best reading flow is:

+1. get the core idea
+2. look at the diagram as an orienting visual
+3. read the deeper interpretation underneath

+## Intro

+The layer model matters because organisational knowledge usually begins as partial, uneven, or loosely connected understanding.
+The value comes from progressively strengthening it so meaning, structure, implementation, evidence, and decision support can all remain linked.

+That is why the page is useful: it shows how a knowledge foundation can move from broad conceptual meaning toward logical structure and physical/runtime realization without pretending everything has to start fully formalised.

+## Diagram

-The diagram is useful as a visual exhibit, but the main subject of the page is the layered structure of the information itself.
+The diagram works best near the top as a visual summary of the layered structure explained below.

+<iframe
+  title="GXP Model Layers Diagram" src="/diagram-viewer.html?lightbox=1&layers=1&nav=1&title=GXP-Model-Layers.drawio&file=%2Fassets%2Fknowledgeontology%2Fdiagrams%2FGXP-Model-Layers.drawio"
+  width="100%"
+  height="640"
+  style={{border: '1px solid #d0d7de', borderRadius: '8px'}}
+/>

 ## Why the layer model matters